JamesSkemp/words/content/post/video-games-im-looking-forward-to-in-2010.md

 +++
-title = "Video games I'm looking forward to in 2010" summary = "Video games I'm looking forward to playing in 2010.
+title = "Video games I'm looking forward to in 2010" description = "Video games I'm looking forward to playing in 2010.
 Includes games released this year as well." draft = false comments = true date = "2009-12-09T11:30:00-06:00"